How to speed up or slow down osd recovery

 ceph config rm osd osd_max_backfills

-When cluster is healty set values back to default.
+Once the cluster is finished with recovery and back in a HEALTH_OK state, set the values back to default.

 This Support Knowledgebase provides a valuable tool for SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.